 It is notably also used as the emblem of the cricket team which additionally is even named the “Leicestershire Foxes”The head of a fox also appears on the badge of Leicester City football team

 The third design, conceived by Jason Saber, selects several of the above themes in a different arrangement.
 The red and white colours of the council arms, the distinctive serration and a running fox.
-The cinquefoil is also something of a local motif, in addition to its appearance on the council arms it can also be seen on the civic arms of Hinckley and Bosworth, as can the distinctive red and white serrated division.
+The cinquefoil is also something of a local motif, in addition to its appearance on the council arms it can also be seen on the civic arms of Hinckley and Bosworth, along with the distinctive red and white serrated division

 ; Oadby and Wigston